 - The Language Learning Technology Center

-1. Approach to the Teaching of Language, Culture, Literature, and Linguistics
+1. Approach to the Teaching of Languages, Literatures, and Cultures

 Now more than ever, it is essential that all of us learn to see the world through the eyes of another.
-The study of language, literature and culture other than our own enables us to understand the world better, identify commonalities, and respect cultural differences.
+The study of languages, literatures and cultures other than our own enables us to understand the world better, identify commonalities, and respect cultural differences.
 Jaroslav Pelikan, the eminent scholar/writer, eloquently expresses this concept in The Idea of the University: A Reexamination: “Society must require of its educational system that it guide and assist the members of the next generation to transcend the particularities of their own culture in the name of humanity.”
-He is reminding us that the changes in recent decades in countries around the globe, and the accompanying new developments in technology, contribute to a new world view.
-Georgetown University’s long tradition of fostering international understanding is particularly embodied in the teaching and learning of other languages and cultures offered by the Faculty of Languages and Linguistics (FLL) of Georgetown College.
+He is reminding us that the changes in recent decades in countries around the globe, and the accompanying new developments in technology, contribute to an expanded worldview.
+Georgetown University’s long tradition of fostering international understanding is particularly embodied in the teaching and learning of languages and cultures offered by the Faculty of Languages and Linguistics (FLL) within the College of Arts & Sciences.

 The FLL’s intercultural curriculum is designed to educate students in a well-developed program of studies, to evaluate ideas and values from a humanistic and a theoretical/critical perspective.
-Along with the in-depth study of the culture and literature of other lands and times, language studies are integrated with the various fields of linguistics.
 Thus, understanding language in all its forms, styles, and uses ultimately leads to successful cross-cultural communication and more authentic relationships among peoples.
 The aim is to produce graduates who are sensitive to the needs of the world community, open to exploring new ways to improve life, and ready to approach problems with an intercultural perspective.

-The FLL offers a full academic program in languages, culture and literature studies, as well as in linguistics.
-Students may major in Arabic, Chinese, Classics with a concentration in Greek or Latin, French, German, Global and Comparative Literature, Italian, Japanese, Korean, Portuguese, Russian, Spanish, or Linguistics.
-In addition, coursework is available in Catalan, Modern Greek, Hebrew, Hindi Persian, Polish, Turkish, Swahili and Ukrainian.
-Language and linguistics majors may double-major with any of the other majors offered in Georgetown College.
-Certificate programs, such as in regional studies including Asian, African, Arab, European, Latin American or Russian & East European Area Studies are open to FLL students.
+The FLL offers a wide range of major and minor programs in languages and literary and cultural studies.
+Students may major in Arabic, Chinese, Classics with a concentration in Greek or Latin, French, German, Global and Comparative Literature, Italian, Japanese, Korean, Portuguese, Russian, Spanish, or Spanish & Portuguese Studies.
+In addition, coursework is available in Catalan, Modern Greek, Hebrew, Hindi, Persian, Polish, Turkish, Swahili, and Ukrainian.
+Language majors may also double major in any of the other programs offered in the College.
+Certificate programs, such as in regional studies including Asian, African, Arab, European, Latin American or Russian & East European Area Studies, are open to FLL students.
 Some of the FLL departments offer Senior Seminars and a Senior Honors Thesis option.

-Students who enter Georgetown College with a declared major in a language or linguistics have their language abilities evaluated either by a departmental placement test to ensure that they begin their language study at the appropriate level.
+Students who enter the College of Arts & Sciences with a declared major in an FLL program have their language abilities evaluated by a departmental placement exam to ensure that they begin their language study at the appropriate level.